PabloValor/qu-beyond-challenge/README.md

 * docker

 ### Technical decisions
 I decided to create this app as a ```SPA``` web app instead of using a framework with Server Side Rendering like ```Next.js```.
 I made this decision because I believe that the main focus of the challenge is to evaluate how I fetch and manage data on the frontend side.
+(I added some images of planets just to make the graphical interface look nicer.)

 ---